cheefoo/centos/README.md

   EOF

   ```
-6. Take note of the returned "InstanceId" after launching each instance in order to create tags
+6. Please note that image-id is specific to us-east-1, if you are launching in a different region please look up the image-id in that region.
+Take note of the returned "InstanceId" after launching each instance in order to create tags
   ```
   aws ec2 run-instances \
   --image-id ami-9be6f38c \